Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Abstract

-This paper presents \emph{\tool{}}, a platform for performing push-button concurrency testing of data-race-free JVM programs.
-The key insight behind \tool is that effective controlled concurrency testing requires orchestrating thread interleavings without replacing existing concurrency primitives, while encoding their semantics for faithfully expressing the set of all possible program behaviors. \tool incorporates a novel concurrency control mechanism called \emph{shadow locking}, designed to make controlled concurrency testing practical and efficient for JVM programs.
-In an empirical evaluation on 53 benchmark programs with known bugs (SCTBench and JaConTeBe), \tool{} with random search finds 70\% more bugs than JPF and 77\% more bugs than RR's chaos mode.
-We also demonstrate \tool{}'s push-button applicability on 2,655 tests from Apache Kafka, Lucene, and Google Guava.
-In these mature projects, \tool{} successfully discovered 18 real-world concurrency bugs that can cause 363 tests to fail reproducibly.
+Based on these insights, we present \emph{\tool{}}, a new platform for performing push-button concurrency testing \diffadd{(beyond data races)} of \diffrm{data-race-free} JVM programs.
+The key \diffrm{insight}\diffadd{design principle} behind \tool is to orchestrate thread interleavings without replacing existing concurrency primitives, using a \diffrm{novel} concurrency control mechanism called \emph{shadow locking} for faithfully expressing the set of all possible program behaviors.
+With full concurrency control, \tool{} can test applications using a number of search algorithms from a simple random walk to sophisticated techniques like PCT, POS, and SURW.
+In an empirical evaluation on 53 benchmark programs with known bugs (SCTBench and JaConTeBe), \tool{} with random walk finds 70\% more bugs than JPF and 77\% more bugs than RR's chaos mode.
+We also demonstrate \tool{}'s push-button applicability on 2,664 tests from Apache Kafka, Lucene, and Google Guava.
+In these mature projects, \tool{} successfully discovered 18 real-world concurrency bugs that can cause 371 of the existing tests to fail under specific interleavings.

+We believe that \tool serves as a bridge between classical academic research and industrial practice--- empowering developers with advanced concurrency testing algorithms that demonstrably uncover more bugs, while simultaneously providing researchers a platform for large-scale evaluation of search techniques.